AlenaStadnick/PythonAPI/API-Testing-Pytest-main/README.md

 ## Getting started

+* To download and install `pytest`, run this command from the terminal : `python3.9 -m venv venv`
 * To download and install `pytest`, run this command from the terminal : `pip install pytest`
 * To download and install `requests`, run this command from the terminal : `pip install requests`